A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

 \begin{proof}(of Theorem 3.1) The $GL_n$ character of the subspace of degree $\alpha = (\alpha_1, \alpha_2, \ldots, \alpha_m)$ in the $x_{ij}$ variables and degree $\beta = (\beta_1, \beta_2, \ldots, \beta_{m'})$ in the $\theta_{ik}$ Grassmannian variables is equal to $h_\alpha[X_n] e_\beta[X_n]$ by Lemma \ref{lem:glnchar}.
 We will use the evaluation of this character at elements of the symmetric group as a subset of elements of $GL_n$.

 With the $GL_n$ character, we can compute the $S_n$ character by evaluating $h_\alpha[X_n] e_\beta[X_n]$ at the eigenvalues of a permutation matrix.
 Fix a partition $\mu$ of $n$ and we will calculate, using the combinatorial gadgets, the character of the subspace at a permutation matrix of cycle structure $\mu$.
-Proposition \ref{prop:grouping} implies that $h_\alpha[\Xi_\mu] e_\beta[\Xi_\mu]$ is equal to a sum over fillings of the diagram for $\mu$ with multisets of content $cont_{\alpha,\beta}$ where barred entries are not allowed to be repeated more than once.
+Proposition \ref{prop:grouping} implies that $h_\alpha[\Xi_\mu] e_\beta[\Xi_\mu]$ is equal to a sum over fillings of the diagram for $\mu$ with multisets of content $cont_{\alpha,\beta}$.
 We then group all fillings by the associated multiset partition to the filling, $\MSP(F)$, hence